prajwaldp/tapestry-dht-simulation/README.md

 All requests completed.
 Max hops needed = 2
 ```

-# Description
+## Description
-The project is an implementation of *Tapestry: A Resilient Global-Scale Overlay for Service Deployment by Ben Y. Zhao, Ling Huang, Jeremy Stribling, Sean C. Rhea, Anthony D. Joseph and John D. Kubiatowicz*.
+The project is an implementation of *Tapestry: A Resilient Global-Scale
+Overlay for Service Deployment by Ben Y. Zhao, Ling Huang, Jeremy Stribling,
+Sean C. Rhea, Anthony D. Joseph and John D. Kubiatowicz*.

 The implementation consists of the following parts:

 ### Network Creation

-In this phase, the routing table for all the nodes is created and set in each of the nodes’ state.
-Each routing table consists of levels as their rows.
-These levels are created based on how many digits match between the source node and destination node hashes.
-As an example, If the first three digits match, then they are placed in the third level of the routing table.
-The column position is decided according to the first digit mismatch.
-So, in the above example, the fourth digit will be deciding the column number in the third level.
-If there is a conflict between two entries for a cell then based on the nearest neighbour logic the node is selected.
-Nearest neighbour logic works by comparing hashes of each node with source node, and selecting the hash with lesser value as its neighbour.
-Once all the routing tables are built then the network is considered to be stable.
+- The routing table for all the nodes is created and set in each of the nodes’ state.
+- The routing table is based on prefix address matching.

-### Dynamic Node Insertion Algorithm
+### Dynamic Node Insertion

-In our implementation, 1 node is inserted into the network after the network is initialized (all the nodes have built their routing tables) and has become stable.
+In the simulation, 1 node is inserted into the network after the
+network is initialized (all the nodes have built their routing tables)
+and has become stable.
 For node insertion following steps are performed:

 1. A new node is initialised.
 2. Routing table for the new node is built.
 3. A multicast call is sent out for all the nearby nodes to make an edit in their routing table.
-In each routing table, the new node should be entered at a particular cell based on prefix matching and first digit mismatch logic.
-Once the cell is known, then an entry of the new node is made only if the cell is empty.
-If the cell is not empty then the entry already present is replaced with the new node based on the nearest neighbour logic.
+In each routing table, the new node should be entered at a particular cell based on prefix matching
+and first digit mismatch logic.
+Once the cell is known, then an entry of the new node is made
+only if the cell is empty.
+If the cell is not empty then the entry already present is replaced
+with the new node based on the nearest neighbour logic.

 ### Message Routing To Node

-For each node, a destination is selected at random and the message passing is started from the source.
-The source lookups for the destination in its routing table.
-If the destination is found then the message is received by destination in one hop.
-If the destination is not present in the routing table then based on prefix matching a node is selected from the source’s routing table and the message is sent to the selected node.
-The selected node looks for the destination in its own routing table and the same process continues until destination is reached.
-With each new node hop count is increased by one.
+- For each node, a destination is selected at random and the message passing is started from the source.
+- The source lookups for the destination in its routing table.
+If the destination
+is found then the message is received by destination in one hop.
+- If the destination is not present in the routing table then based on prefix
+matching, a node is selected from the source’s routing table and the message is sent to the selected node.
+- The selected node looks for the destination in its own routing table
+and the same process continues until destination is reached.
+- With each new node hop count is increased by one.

-### Output
+### Metric

-Output is the maximum number of hops it took to reach from source to destination.
+The metric of interest is the maximum number of hops it took to reach from source to destination.

-# Result
+## Result

 | # Nodes | # Requests (from each node) | Maximum Hops |
 | ------- | --------------------------- | ------------ |